Hurricane Preparedness, Safety and Emergency Planning for Pets.

 9. Practice.
 Practice unloading and loading your pets into carries.

 10. Cat smart.
-If you have cats know in advance where you cats may hide when in distress and scare.
+If you have cats know in advance where your cats may hide when in distress and scare.

-11. Pack a small cooler with ice for pet medications that needs to be refrigerated.
+11. Pack a small cooler with ice for pet medications that need to be refrigerated.

 12. Pet Emergency Kit.
 Pack and emergency kit for your pets that contains: